JRC1995/Dynamic-Memory-Network-Plus/README.md

 The model is based on this [paper](https://arxiv.org/abs/1603.01417).
 The original Dynamic Memory Network is introduced in this [paper](https://arxiv.org/pdf/1506.07285.pdf) (I had to refer to this paper too).

+This is the DMN+ model as mentioned in the paper.
+It uses:

+* Word vectors in facts are positionally encoded, and added to create sentence representations.
+* Bi-directional GRU is used over the sentence representations in the funsion layer.
+The forward and backward list of hidden states are added.
+*

 I used pre-trained GloVe embedding downloaded from [here](https://nlp.stanford.edu/projects/glove/).
 I used the 100 dimensional embeddings.